Professor Nicola Lowe

 Nicola leads a successful research team, that has received funding from The World Health Organisation, Wellcome Trust, British Council, European Commission and UK Research and Innovation, Global Challenges Research Fund (UKRI/GCRF) programme.
 She seconded (0.5 FTE) to UK Research and Innovation (UKRI) as the Food Systems Portfolio lead for the Global Challenges Research Fund from 2018 - 2021.
-A short film of her research addressing micronutrient deficiencies in Pakistan can be viewed here.

 - Post graduate certificate in Teaching and Learning in Higher Education, University of Central Lancashire, 2005

 - BSc (Joint Honours), Biochemistry/Applied Zoology.University College of North Wales, Bangor 1987

 - Educate North, Research Project of the year 2022

 - Queens Award (MBE) for Voluntary Service, 2017

 - THE International Collaboration of the year award, 2010

 - Global Food systems, Equitable partnerships in research, capacity building for international research

 - Editor for Nutrients journal

 - Adjunct Professor of Nutrition at Khyber Medical University, Pakistan